 You Need Good Record Keeping

-There are a multitude of ways of organising your financial records, from a simple planner to complex software applications that specialise in Staff and Agency Management and accounting.
+There are a multitude of ways of organising your financial records, including offshore developer rates from a simple planner to complex software applications that specialise in Staff and Agency Management and accounting.

 MYOB have been on the scene since the very early days of personal computing and have continued to develop start-of-the-art applications which can be fully managed online.